JaxonWright/jaxonwright.com/README.md

 Deployment is automatically ran by the Github Action within this repository.
 It will run on any push or pull request for the `master` branch.

+### License
+This project uses the MIT license, which basically means you can do whatever you want with it.
+All that I ask is that you don't use it to deploy a portfolio website pretending to be me...